ziyi-zhang/Zebrafish/README.md

 make -j
 ```

-The executables under the `resources` folder are compiled with Clang12 under both MacOS High Sierra and Ubuntu 2004.
+The executables under the `resources` folder are compiled with Clang12 under MacOS High Sierra and Ubuntu 2004.
 ## Dependencies

 This implementation mainly relies on the following code bases or tools.
 CMake should automatically download all external dependencies.